 - 5.1 The Code of Practice on Local Authority Accounting requires the Council to disclose information relating to the impact of an accounting change required by a new standard that has been issued but not yet adopted.
-IFRS 16 was meant to be introduced for Local Authorities from 1 April 2020 which would have required the annual accounts for 2020/21 to be the first set of accounts produced in accordance with this standard.
-With a 1 April 2020 implementation date, a note advising of this change should have been included in the 2019/20 accounts. - However, due to Covid-19 and the acknowledged additional pressure on Local Authorities, on the 20 March 2020, the Financial Reporting Advisory Board (FRAB), announced the deferral of International Financial Reporting Standard 16 (IFRS 16) implementation to 2021/22.
-This date has been further revised and the new implementation date is 1 April 2022 for the financial year 2022/23.
-The Council's 2021/22 Statement of Accounts will therefore disclose the impact of an accounting change required by a new standard that has been issued but not yet adopted.
-The Council is continuing work on the impact of this new standard and any budgetary impact will be included in the Budget Cycle for 2022/23.
+IFRS 16 is currently due to be introduced for Local Authorities from 1 April 2022 which would have required the annual accounts for 2022/23 to be the first set of accounts produced in accordance with this standard.
+With a 1 April 2022 implementation date, a note advising of this change should be included in the 2021/22 accounts. - 5.2 However, as mentioned in section 2 above, CIPFA has issued an exceptional consultation in February 2022 on 'emergency proposals for an update of the 2021/22 Code of Practice on Local Authority Accounting in the UK and the 2022/3 Code'.
+In the consultation, the proposal is to defer the implementation of IFRS 16 for a further year to 1 April 2023.
+Therefore, if the deferral is approved the Council's 2021/22 accounts will not disclose the impact of an accounting change required by a new standard that has been issued but not yet adopted.
+The Council will await the outcome of the consultation and the financial statement for 2021/22 will be amended accordingly.